 - Identify opportunities for corporate giving, strategic philanthropy and social investments

-- Design communication tools ? including CSR and sustainability reports ? aligned with your business goals.
+- Design communication tools including sustainability and sustainability reports aligned with your business goals.